MicrosoftDocs/cognitive-toolkit-docs/articles/Build-your-own-image-classifier-using-Transfer-Learning.md

 Adding a _catch-all_ category can be a good idea, but only if the training data for that category contains images that are again sufficiently similar to the images you expect at scoring time.
 As in the above example, if we train a classifier with images of sheep and wolf and use it to score an image of a bird, the classifier can still only assign a sheep or wolf label, since it doesn't know any other categories.
 If we were to add a catch-all category and add training images of birds to it then the classifier might predict the class correctly for the bird image.
 However, if we present it, e.g., an image of a car, it faces the same problem as before as it knows only sheep, wolf and bird (which we just happened to call called catch-all).
 Hence, your training data, also for catch-all, needs to cover sufficiently those concepts and images that you expect later on at scoring time.

 Another aspect to keep in mind is that a particular base model might work very well for some transfer learning tasks and not as good for others.
 For example, the above `ResNet_18` model was pretrained on the ImageNet corpus, which contains many images of animals, people, cars and many other _every day objects_.
-Using this base model in transfer learning to build a clssifier for similar _every day objects_ can work out well.
+Using this base model in transfer learning to build a classifier for similar _every day objects_ can work out well.
 Using the same model as a base model to build a classifier for images of microorganisms or pencil drawings may yield only mediocre results.

 ## Using a different base model